About Me

 I received a my Bachelor’s degree in Sociology from UCLA.
 Trained with a sociological background, I understand the therapeutic relationship in the context of the oppressive systems we occupy.
 This lens was emphasized by my years working in community mental health at a residential treatment center, helping facilitate reparative relationships between homeless and runaway youth and their families.

 I received my master’s in Integral Counseling Psychology from the California Institute of Integral Studies (CIIS) in San Francisco.
 This informs my clinical approach as holistic - attending to mind, body, and spirit in my practice.
-CIIS, famously known for the world’s first psychedelic assisted therapy program, is also where I began deepening my understanding of psychedelic assisted psychotherapy.
+CIIS, known for the world’s first psychedelic assisted therapy program, is also where I began deepening my understanding of psychedelic assisted psychotherapy.
 I now hold a Ketamine Assisted Psychotherapy certification from Journey Clinical and use ketamine in my psychotherapy practice.
 After graduate school, I trained at the Southern California Counseling Center (SCCC), a low-fee community clinic in Los Angeles.

 We are likely to be a good fit if you